DelphinusLab/prover-node-docker/README.md

 It is important to set the hugepages on the host machine to the correct value.
 This is done by setting the `vm.nr_hugepages` kernel parameter.

+Use `grep Huge /proc/meminfo` to check currently huge page settings.
+HugePages_Total must be more than 15000 to support one prover node.

 For a machine running a single prover node, the value should be set to ~15000.
 This is done with the following command.

 `sysctl -w vm.nr_hugepages=15000`